Finding Yourself in Your Home

 When we meet with a new client, we spend a lot of time getting to know him or her (or them!).
 Not only do we enjoy forming personal relationships with our clients, but we want to make sure we express their personal style – not just what we happen to like – in their home.
 After all, they are living there, not us.

-This is an important detail to keep in mind as you think about styling your home, whether you work with a designer or not.
+This is an important detail to keep in mind as you think about styling your home, whether you work with an interior designer or not.
 You customize everything else in your life – even your ringtone on your cell phone – so why not make your home tell a story about who you are?
 Websites such as Pottery Barn or West Elm are terrific for getting ideas, but you don’t want to replicate everything there in your house or it won’t have your stamp on it.
 That would be similar to our not taking the time to learn your likes and dislikes prior to decorating your home.

 Think about what makes you tick and what makes you happy.
 Don’t worry about what’s popular.
 For example, your coffee table books should reflect what you are interested in, whether that’s gardening, sports, wine or something else.
 Monogram towels or bed linens.
 Hang a favorite quote or song lyric where you will see it and enjoy it.